Remembering to Play: Out at Sea with Commerson's Dolphins

 It was a quiet weekday morning.
-The roads were clear aside from the occasional speeding truck and the wind whistled along Ruta 3, carrying dirt into the open windows of our Hertz rental car as pebbles drummed the bottom of the vehicle.
+The roads were clear aside from the occasional speeding truck and the wind whistled along Ruta 3, casting dirt through the open windows of our Hertz rental car as pebbles drummed the bottom of the vehicle.
 I sat in the back seat, peeling boiled eggs and groaning about the early morning drive.

-We nibbled at our simple breakfast and anxiously searched for the small white shack docked in Puerto Rawson as we neared our destination.
+We nibbled at our modest breakfast and anxiously searched for the small white shack docked in Puerto Rawson, as we neared our destination.
 Located about an hour drive from our hostel base in Puerto Madryn, this house was the Estacion Maritima office - our tour company for a day of Commerson's dolphin watching.

 What are Commerson's Dolphins?